techrah/techrah.github.io/_posts/2020-05-31-introduction-machine-learning-optimization.md

 You can immediately see that a value of approximately \\(5.2\\) for \\(\theta_0\\) will give the minimum RSS value.
 Likewise, a value of approximately \\(2\\) for \\(\theta_1\\) achieves the minimum RSS value.

-**NOTE:** There is only one minimum RSS value that we want to achieve while variying _both_ parameters simultaneously.
+**NOTE:** There is only one minimum RSS value that we want to achieve while varying _both_ parameters simultaneously.
 The two-dimensional graphs only illustrate one parameter being varied at a time and are for illustration purposes only.

 ### RSS in 3D